veiss-fit/veiss-backend/ARCHITECTURE.md

-Architecture for auth -> players -> roles:
+Architecture for auth -> profiles -> roles:
     Users will sign up and log in with Supabase Auth stored in auth.users.
     We make a profiles table.
 Stores name and role.
-    A role is coach, player.
+    A role is coach, player, or admin (admin is an optional super-user coach).
     Profile connects to coaches table, if role == coach.
     Profile connects to players table, if role == player.
     Sessions, workouts, reps and metrics link to those.

 Entity Relationship Diagram:

+profiles
+    id - uuid, primary key, foreign key to auth.users.id full_name - text
+    role - enum('coach', 'player', 'admin')
+    created_at - timestamptz, default to now()

 teams
     id - uuid, primary key